Accendus Group

 MEDIATION

 Mediation is one of the most frequently used methods of negotiating a divorce settlement.
 In divorce mediation, you and your spouse—or, in some cases, the two of you and your respective lawyers—hire a neutral third party, called a mediator, to meet with you in an effort to discuss and resolve the issues in your divorce.
 The mediator doesn't make decisions for you, but serves as a facilitator to help you and your spouse figure out what's best.
+In addition to parenting plans, the Mediation also addresses financial, property, child and spousal support issues.

-PARENTING CO-ORDINATION (PC)
+PARENTING COORDINATION (PC)

 Parenting coordination is a child-focused alternative dispute resolution process that is typically used to assist parents to comply with a parenting plan, whether it is formalized in an agreement or court order or informally, through routines and established practices.
 It can be used to assist parents come to resolution, and is effective with low and high conflict divorces, but can also be useful with intact families whom are struggling with different parenting approaches.
-Parenting Co-Ordinators are retained to assist parents resolve differences related to day to day issues as well as critical issues important to the care and well-being of the children, and helps parents focus on the children's best interest.
+Parenting Coordinators are retained to assist parents resolve differences related to day to day issues as well as critical issues important to the care and well-being of the children, and helps parents focus on the children's best interest.

 FAMILY REINTEGRATION

-Reintegration therapy can also be utlised when there has been other reasons for the child's loss of a parent relationship, including long-term health issues, incarceration, placement in foster care or deployment in the military.
+Reintegration therapy can also be utlised when there have been other reasons for the child's loss of a parent relationship, including long-term health issues, incarceration, placement in foster care or deployment in the military.

 A custody and acess assessment is a thorough investigation and assessment of the family, after separation, when there are difficulties coming to agreement regarding decision making and parenting time.
-At Accendus, we use a team approach to understand and evaluate the issues and concerns and make recommendations with a focus on the best interests of the child.
+At Accendus, we use a team approach to understand and evaluate the issues and concerns and make recommendations with a focus on the best interests of the children.